ferrandusqui31/Draw-c/README.md

 - Ctrl + Y to redo
 - Press C to clear the canvas
 - Escape to exit the program
-- Press H to open the tutorial window
+- Press Ctrl + H to open the tutorial window

 ## Contributing
 You're free to contribute, but I don't guarantee I'll add your features.